isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - List of currently allowed protocols in the ALPN parameter is maintained on `another IANA registry
   <https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids>`__.

-- `RFC 9463 <https://www.rfc-editor.org/rfc/rfc9463>`__ which provide option definitions.
-In terms of SvcParams, it states that at `alpn` and `port` must be supported, and `dotpath` (used for DoT) is recommended to be supported.
+- `RFC 9463 <https://www.rfc-editor.org/rfc/rfc9463>`__ which provides option definitions.
+In terms of SvcParams, it states that at `alpn` and `port` must be supported, and `dohpath` (used for DoH) is recommended to be supported.
-- Section 2.2 of `RFC 9460 <https://www.rfc-editor.org/rfc/rfc9460>`__, which define the on-wire format for SvcParams.
+- Section 2.2 of `RFC 9460 <https://www.rfc-editor.org/rfc/rfc9460>`__, which defines the on-wire format for SvcParams.
-- Sections 7.1, 7.2 of `RFC 9460 <https://www.rfc-editor.org/rfc/rfc9460>`__, which define the on-wire format for alpn and port.
+- Sections 7.1, 7.2 of `RFC 9460 <https://www.rfc-editor.org/rfc/rfc9460>`__, which defines the on-wire format for alpn and port.
-- Section 5 of  `RFC 9460 <https://www.rfc-editor.org/rfc/rfc9461#name-new-svcparamkey-dohpath>`__, which defines
+- Section 5 of  `RFC 9461 <https://www.rfc-editor.org/rfc/rfc9461#name-new-svcparamkey-dohpath>`__, which defines
   on-wire format for `dohpath`.

 Kea currently supports the following service parameters: